-Scientists do need an appropriate probabilistic measure in scientific decision-making.
-We argue that, according to the fundamental principle of scientific inductive reasoning, an appropriate probabilistic measure must be a population property (or property of population distributions) that is independent of sample size, so that it cannot be hacked through N-chasing.
-The p value is not an appropriate probabilistic measure because it is a property of sampling distributions that depend on sample size and can be easily hacked through N-chasing.
-The problem of p-hacking caused by N-chasing cannot be solved unless the p value-based hypothesis testing is abandoned.
-The exceedance probability or gain-probability (and G-P diagrams) is a population property that does not depends on sample size.
-It should be used as an alternative to p values in scientific decision-making.
+Scientists or practitioners do need probability or probabilistic measures in probabilistic decision-making systems.
+We argue that a valid probabilistic measure must be independent of sample size so that it cannot be hacked through "N-chasing."
+The p value is not a valid probabilistic measure because it can be easily hacked through "N-chasing."
+The problem of p-hacking is due to the intrinsic property of the p value.
+It cannot be solved unless the p value-based hypothesis testing is abandoned.